Si3 (film): Release

-Singam 3 went through several changes of release date, before being released on 9 February 2017 coinciding with Thaipusam festival.
+Singam 3 went through several changes of release date, before being released on 9 February 2017 coinciding with Thaipusam.
 The film was completed in mid-2016 and the team completed post-production work aiming to have a theatrical release in October to coincide either with the Ayudha Puja or Diwali season, but the release was postponed to avoid a box office clash with Suriya's brother, Karthi's film, Kaashmora.
 The film was then scheduled to release on 16 December.
-However, due to a request from the makers of Dhruva, the film release date was pushed even later on 23 December to make most of the Christmas holiday season, but was delayed after the team chose to allow the public of Tamil Nadu more time to recuperate from the aftermath of Cyclone Vardah, the death of Chief Minister J. Jayalalithaa and the demonetisation problems.
+However, due to a request from the makers of Dhruva, the film release date was pushed even later on 23 December to make most of the Christmas holiday season, but was delayed after the team chose to allow the public of Tamil Nadu more time to recuperate from the aftermath of Cyclone Vardah and the demonetisation problems.
 Prior to the film's revised release date of 26 January, PETA India had remarked that Suriya was trying to garner publicity for Si3 by speaking out against the organisation at the 2017 pro-jallikattu protests.
 Suriya subsequently filed a legal notice against PETA for the defamatory allegations.
-The film was pushed back even further following riots in Chennai at the end of the protest, with the producers finalising a worldwide theatrical release date of 9 February.
-In Malaysia, this movie was available in Astro First channel 481 in early April 2017.
-Viewers need to pay RM15.00 to watch the movie for two days.
-The first premiere of this movie was in Astro Vinmeen Channel 231(HD) during the festive weekend of Hari Raya Haji and further premiered in Astro Vellithirai Channel 202 on Diwali 2017.The satellite rights of Si3 were sold to Sun TV.Amazon has acquired the digital rights of Si3.
+The film was pushed back even further following riots in Chennai at the end of the protests, with the producers finalising a worldwide theatrical release date of 9 February.

+Home media

+The satellite and digital rights of the film were sold to Sun TV and Amazon Prime Video.